 The Environmental Protection Network (EPN) was founded in January 2017 and now has more than 550 EPA alumni across the country volunteering their time to protect the integrity of EPA, human health, and the environment.
 EPN harnesses the expertise of former EPA staff to provide the unique perspective of former regulators with decades of historical knowledge and subject matter expertise on issues including air and water pollution, toxic substances, hazardous waste, and more.

 Communities across the country, especially those in areas disproportionately impacted by pollution, must navigate a staggering array of government regulations, scientific data, public policies, etc., as they work to protect their environment and health.
 Hundreds of EPN volunteers—former EPA engineers, scientists, lawyers, permit writers, modelers, and others—want to be of service.
 EPN connects these volunteers to community groups, nonprofit organizations, and state/local/tribal government agencies so that they may offer to provide pro bono technical assistance, capacity building, and training, especially in communities suffering from environmental injustices.

 Many of the volunteers in EPN’s network worked collaboratively with communities, nonprofit organizations, and government agencies during their decades at EPA.
-In their retirement, they are continuing to assist organizations more effectively and meaningfully participate in government decision-making by helping them navigate EPA, regulatory processes, the implications of federal policies and publicly available data, and accessing grants to support their work.
+In their retirement, they are continuing to assist organizations more effectively and meaningfully participate in government decision-making by helping them navigate EPA, regulatory processes, the implications of federal policies and publicly available data, and government grants to support their work.
 The types of assistance that volunteers may provide include:

 - Translating documents or regulatory processes into lay language

-- Explaining and/or advising on how to navigate complicated regulatory or grants programs
+- Explaining and/or advising on how to navigate complicated regulatory or grant programs

 - Helping to identify individual contacts at regulatory agencies

 - Connecting groups with others in the EPN network for additional advice